vertica/vertica-containers/one-node-ce/README.md

 If you do not have a Vertica RPM, register to download the free [Community Edition](https://www.vertica.com/try/) license.
 This is a limited license that allows you to create a three-node Vertica cluster with a maximum of 1TB of storage.

 ## Build the image with `Makefile`
-Vertica provides the `Makefile` script that creates an image with a [DBADMIN role](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/DBUsersAndPrivileges/Roles/PredefinedRoles.htm).
+This repository contains the `Makefile` script that creates an image with a [DBADMIN role](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/DBUsersAndPrivileges/Roles/PredefinedRoles.htm).

 Export the following variables to customize the image properties: